strongbox/strongbox/README.md

 Other release could be downloaded from [here][release-all].

-# System requirements

-In order to build Strongbox in reasonably short times you need:
-* At least 16 GB RAM
-* An Intel i7 processor (or equivalent)
-* An SSD

 # Installation

 Please check [here][docs-user-getting-started] for detailed instruction on how to install and setup up Strongbox on the